Module 1: Deploy Confluent Platform Demo Environment Using Script

 }

 7. Describe the topic users.
 Notice that it has a special configuration confluent.value.schema.validation=true which enables Schema Validation, a data governance feature in Confluent Server that gives operators a centralized location within the Kafka cluster itself to enforce data format correctness.
-Enabling Schema Validation allows brokers configured with confluent.schema.registry.url to validate that data produced to the topic is using a valid schema.
+Enabling Schema ID Validation allows brokers configured with confluent.schema.registry.url to validate that data produced to the topic is using a valid schema.

 docker-compose exec kafka1 kafka-topics \